ach1992/simple-gre/README.md

 ## Contributing

 PRs and issues are welcome.
-If you want extra features (routes, NAT helpers, multiple tunnels, WireGuard fallback), open an issue.
+If you want extra features (routes, NAT helpers, health-check, multiple tunnels enhancements), open an issue.